Corso: The Last Beat: Production

 Corso, about a year thereafter, developed prostate cancer, and summoned Reininger to continue filming on his death bed.
 His last poker game bring great levity, a visit from Ethan Hawke, a lullaby from Patti Smith, and a final visit with his new-found mother mark the film's third act.

 In addition to the film, Reininger commissioned a major bibliography of Corso's letter and holdings in various public and university libraries, conducted by Bill Morgan, the archivist for Allen Ginsberg and Lawrence Ferlinghetti.

 The goal of the Corso Project is to restore Corso to his literary place as one of America's premier poets and social revolutionaries.

-Awards, recognition and distribution

-Reininger withheld the film from the distribution market during the recent recession, which saw many independent film distributors leaving the business.
-Instead he took the film to European festivals.
+Reception

+Jay Weissberg for Variety felt the documentary left out aspects in Corso's life such as his drug addiction.
+Natasha Senjanovic thought its style was "somewhat uneven" but still considered it worth watching, "not simply because Reininger’s respect and love for his subject obviously run deep, but because the film is a moving portrait of an artist of unwavering loyalty to his artistry."

 It was the audience award winner at Italy's most prestigious Taormina Film Festival.
 At the Dubai international Film festival it won awards in World Cinema.
 It was heralded in at the Rome Festival, and a Festival Litteratura in Mantua where it won Best Film.
 It was received at the Glasgow International Film Festival and then show as a work in progress at the Hamptons International Film Festival.
-Distributution is expected to be coordinated with the film adaptation of Kerouac's On the Road, produced by Francis Ford Coppola.